Minimal rational curves on complete symmetric varieties: Minimal rational curves on wonderful symmetric varieties

-Next, we prove Theorem \ref{theo-adj-0}.
-This result follows from (4) for $\Rb$ of type $\A_r$.
+(6) This follows from Theorem \ref{them: vmrt of type A} again for $\Rb$ of type $\A_r$.
 Assume that $\Rb$ is not of type $\A_r$.
 By Proposition \ref{prop:red}, the tangent map $\tau_x : \cK_x \to \cC_x$ is $H$-equivariant, finite and birational.
 Furthermore by (3), the variety $\cK_x$ is $H$-homogeneous.
 Thus, $\cC_x$ is $H$-homogeneous as well, and $\tau_x$ is bijective. \end{proof}